What are shipping rules?

 Shipping rule order

 Your smart shipping rules are applied in the order they are listed in the shipping rules overview.
 The rules are applied from top to bottom, so the rules at the top of the list will be applied first, followed by the next rule.
-It’s important to carefully choose the order of your smart shipping rules, ensuring that no desired actions will be cancelled out by smart shipping rules listed further down in your overview.
+It’s important to carefully choose the order of your smart shipping rules, ensuring that no desired actions will be canceled out by smart shipping rules listed further down in your overview.

 For example, see the two rules below: